 Who’s that man… that sees me and gets me naked…

 Let’s get to business.

-And well, on january the 12th I also returned with my friendss (so much so that they took me by car and I didn’t have to deal with the Rionegro public bus that day).
+And well, on January 12th I also returned with my friends.
+So much so, that they took me by car and I didn’t have to deal with the Rionegro public bus that day.

 From the very entrance, not too late, the size of the crowd could be told.